kineticsystem/stepit/docs/arduino_serial_communication.md

 ## Commands

 As stated at the beginning of the document, the main scope of the project is to control stepper motors connected to an Arduino board via a motor driver circuit.
 A motor does not move instantaneously at maximum speed, but it accelerates, maintains a predefined speed and then decelerates until the target position is reached.
-To control the motor movement with acceleration and deceleration, we use an Arduino well known library called [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/).
+To control the motor movement with acceleration and deceleration, we use an Arduino well-known library called [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/).

 Following a list of all desired commands implemented to control the motor movements.